Projecting the Effects of Offshore Wind Mediated Benthic Changes on U.S. Marine Ecosystems

 BRI Lead Investigators: Evan Adams, Kate Williams, Kimberly Lato

-External Collaborators: Ulrike Braeckman (RBINS), Jan Vanaverbeke (RBINS), Steven Degraer (RBINS), Len Thomas (CREEM), Saana Isojunno (CREEM), Oscar Schofield (Rutgers University), Josh Kohut (Rutgers University), Doug Nowacek (Duke University), Pat Halpin (Duke University), Jesse Cleary (Duke University), Beatrice Smith (Duke University), Corrie Curtis (Duke University).
+External Collaborators: Ulrike Braeckman (RBINS), Jan Vanaverbeke (RBINS), Steven Degraer (RBINS), Len Thomas (CREEM), Saana Isojunno (CREEM), Oscar Schofield (Rutgers University), Josh Kohut (Rutgers University), Doug Nowacek (Duke University), Pat Halpin (Duke University), Jesse Cleary (Duke University), Debbie Brill (Duke University), Corrie Curtis (Duke University).

 Understanding the Benthos and Impacts of OSW